The Original Dinerant: History

-The diner is owned by Sage Hospitality Resources.
+The diner was owned by Sage Hospitality Resources.
 BJ Smith left the executive chef role in April 2011.
 Beck had credited Smith for "toning down" the diner's "original twisted takes on the traditional diner menu".
-Ryan Bleibtrey served as a chef by June.
+Ryan Bleibtrey was a chef by June.
 David Anderson was the head chef from Fall 2013 to September 2014.
 AJ Voytko, who wanted to bring a more "seasonal approach" to the menu, replaced him in December.

 Guy Fieri visited the restaurant for the Food Network's Diners, Drive-Ins and Dives in 2016, during Voytko's tenure.
 According to Eater Portland's Mattie John Bamman, Fieri's visit was prompted by the chef who had "earned a reputation for over-the-top diner classics, like a grilled cheese involving shoestring fries".
 Voytko's departure was announced in December 2017.
-Roscoe Roberson was named as a chef, as of November 2017.
+Roscoe Roberson was a chef, as of November 2017.

 Meaghan Goedde was the general manager in 2011, and Jeremy Intille was the pastry chef in 2015.
 The "secret" food menu was launched in June 2016.
 Specific entrees were advertised on the business' Instagram account, which patrons could then order by showing the entree to wait staff.
 In February 2019, the diner added a retro style arcade and bar to the upper mezzanine level with old and new arcade games and pinball machines, called The Dinercade.